transonhy96/mono/README.md

 ## Troubleshooting

-- Live server deploy on free hosting service so there will be delays and suchs
+- Live server deploy on free hosting service so there will be delays
-- Please test it with patient, if there is hanging or freezing screen please reload
+- Please test it with patient, if there are hanging or freezing screen please reload